Best Patio Doors for Florida Homes: Impact, Hurricane, and Sliding Doors

 Florida Building Code sets strict requirements for patio doors, especially in High-Velocity Hurricane Zones (HVHZ)

-Installing qualifying impact doors can unlock meaningful homeowners insurance discounts, by law
+Installing qualifying impact doors can unlock homeowners insurance discounts, by law

 The right door style: sliding, French, or folding depends on your space, budget, and how you live